sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### repo-updater: repoupdater_errored_sync_jobs_total
+#### repo-updater: repoupdater_errored_sync_jobs_percentage

-This panel indicates the total number of errored sync jobs.
+This panel indicates the percentage of external services that have failed their most recent sync.

-> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#repo-updater-repoupdater-errored-sync-jobs-total).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#repo-updater-repoupdater-errored-sync-jobs-percentage).

 <sub>*Managed by the [Sourcegraph Core application team](https://about.sourcegraph.com/handbook/engineering/core-application).*</sub>